Alan Dale (singer): Musical career

 In 1947 he was encouraged by Bob Thiele, a record producer, to sign up as a solo artist with Signature Records.
 He premiered as a soloist on Columbia Records in a December 1947 film short featuring the Elliot Lawrence Orchestra.
 The next year he got his own television show, The Alan Dale Show, on the DuMont Television Network.
 In 1950, it went to CBS.

 In the early 1950s, he shuttled around from one record label to another, going from Columbia to Decca before settling with Coral, the label on which he had his major hits: "(The Gang that Sang) Heart of My Heart" (together with Johnny Desmond and Don Cornell), which reached No. 10 on Billboard in 1953, a vocal version of "Cherry Pink and Apple Blossom White" which reached No. 14 in 1955, and "Sweet and Gentle", which also charted in 1955, at No. 10..
 The last two recordings sold over one million copies each, and were awarded gold discs.

 Also in 1955, the singles "I'm Sincere" (the flip side of "Cherry Pink") and "Rockin The Cha-Cha" reached the Music Vendor top 40.

 He became a friend of Alan Freed, and as a result got a chance to play a role as a rock and roll singer in the 1956 film, Don't Knock the Rock.
 In this movie, he played alongside Freed, Bill Haley & His Comets, Little Richard, and The Treniers.
 He sang the title song, which he also recorded as a single.
 He also sang "I Cry More," the first song written by Burt Bacharach and Hal David to be featured in a motion picture.

 In 1957 he resumed his shuttling from one record label to another, going to ABC, MGM, and United Artists.
 In 1958, while in a nightclub in New York, Dale was attacked, suffering cuts and a serious hand injury when he crashed into a plate glass window after having fallen down a set of stairs.
 Dale recovered from his injuries, but the assailant who knocked him down the stairs was never identified.

+Dale recorded Chuck Berry's Back in the USA.
+It was released on Colombia Records 45-DO-4086 in 1959, as a single, along with a version of Bo Didley's ' Crackin' Up '.